scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

-it was not long before Papert's Logo tool was also used in scientific education, teaching students not just about the abstract mathematical sphere, but about the physical world. :cite:`resnick1990lego`.
+it was not long before Papert's Logo tool was also used in scientific education, teaching students not just about the abstract mathematical sphere, but about the physical world :cite:`resnick1990lego`.
-The legacy of Logo is alive and well in NetLogo :cite:`tisue2004netlogo`, which is used by both students and researchers alike in the study of complex and agent-based systems, and the Python ABM toolkit Mesa :cite:`masad2015mesa`.
+The legacy of Logo is alive and well in NetLogo :cite:`tisue2004netlogo`, which is used by both students and researchers alike in the study of complex and agent-based systems, and in the Python agent-based modeling (ABM) toolkit
+Mesa :cite:`masad2015mesa`.

+..
+Example of ABM

 Since, the ubiquity of computing and its increasingly central role in industry has prompted the spread of